Florence Cathedral: Dome

-The commission for this gilt copper ball [atop the lantern] went to the sculptor Andrea del Verrocchio, in whose workshop there was at this time a young apprentice named Leonardo da Vinci.
+The commission for this gilt copper ball [atop the lantern] went to the sculptor Andrea del Verrocchio, in whose workshop Leonardo da Vinci was a young apprentice.
 Fascinated by Filippo's [Brunelleschi's] machines, which Verrocchio used to hoist the ball, Leonardo made a series of sketches of them and, as a result, is often given credit for their invention.
 Leonardo might have also participated in the design of the bronze ball, as stated in the G manuscript of Paris "Remember the way we soldered the ball of Santa Maria del Fiore".

-The decorations of the drum gallery by Baccio d'Agnolo were never finished after being disapproved by no one less than Michelangelo.
+The decorations of the drum gallery by Baccio d'Agnolo were never finished after being disapproved of by Michelangelo.

-A huge statue of Brunelleschi now sits outside the Palazzo dei Canonici in the Piazza del Duomo, looking thoughtfully up towards his greatest achievement, the dome that would forever dominate the panorama of Florence.
+A statue of Brunelleschi sits outside the Palazzo dei Canonici in the Piazza del Duomo, looking up towards his greatest the dome that has dominated the panorama of Florence.
 It is still the largest masonry dome in the world.

 The building of the cathedral had started in 1296 with the design of Arnolfo di Cambio and was completed in 1469 with the placing of Verrochio's copper ball atop the lantern.
-But the façade was still unfinished and would remain so until the 19th century.
+The façade was still unfinished and remained so until the 19th century.